varunpatil5050/ReelMind/README.md

 * [**Evaluation Metrics**](docs/EVALUATION.md) - Detailed explanation of NDCG, MRR, Recall@K, and how the offline evaluation pipeline generates ground truth.

 ---
-*Developed as an advanced M.Tech level demonstration of production AI infrastructure.*